Nic-Gould/HUD/Outline.md

 * Events are also triggered for things like links, qr codes, plant ID, ect. and are relevant to the location.

+## .UserInteraction()
+The CV generated tags and bounding boxes are presented to the user  who can choose what further funtions or apps to launch. this can be done by making the mouse pointer gesture with your hand and clicking on the item as you see it in your goggles, or making the speach command gesture to give a verbal command.
+OpenHUD also uses ML to learn what you like and pre-cache information and data that's more relevant to the user. (see context ContextEngine)

 ## .ContextEngine
 *move to separate project*